 This sanctuary cares for 28 lions born in captivity and rescued from abuse in their previous homes around the world.
 The sanactuary is also home to 5 chimpansees and a few other wild animals that were rescued from the Cape Town Zoo when it was closed.
 As a volunteer you assist in all tasks to care for the animals (preparation of food, feeding, maintenance) and to inform visitors from around the world about the history of the lions and their threats such as the commercial hunting industry.

-This private game reserve located in South Africas fascinating Eastern Cape and is home to South Africa's Big 5 as well as hippos, hyenas, zebras, giraffes lots of small indegenous species as well as birds.
-You support both research, rehabilitation and maintenance work as well as education programmes in a local farm school.
+This private game reserve located in South Africas fascinating Eastern Cape is home to South Africa's Big 5 as well as hippos, hyenas, zebras, giraffes lots of small indegenous species as well as birds.
+You support research, rehabilitation and maintenance work as well as education programmes in a local farm school.
+This conservation programme is spearheading anti-poaching intiatives in the area.
+As a volunteer you also make a contribution to the protection of rhinos who are highly vulnerable to poaching because of their horn.

 You love the ocean and you would like to make a contribution to marine conservation, in particular to the protection of dolphins and whales?
-As a volunteer in this foundation for marine conservation you will assist both research work as well as hands on conservation work, the rescue of injured (sea) animals as well as environmental education progarmmes in a local school and kindergarten.
+As a volunteer in this foundation for marine conservation located at the heart of South Africa's fascinating Garden Route you will assist both research work as well as hands on conservation work, the rescue of injured (sea) animals as well as environmental education programmes in a local school and kindergarten.

 The Great White Shark is listed as an endangered species because its population has dropped mainly due to unregulated trade and excessive hunting.
 As part of this marine conservation programme founded by a responsible operator of whale watching and shark cage diving tours you contribute to both research on whale and shark behaviour as well as hands on conservation work with injured penguins and seabirds.
 You will also assist the crew on whale watching and shark cage diving tours.